José Rodriguez, Chief Information Officer

 Leigh Powell, Human Resources Business Systems Analyst

-Jamia Stokes, Associate Dean of Student Life
+Jamia Stokes, Dean of Student Success

 The Data Stewardship Group will discover, discuss, document, and decide issues related to data processing and reporting, including user permissions to data and uses of data owned by the College.
 These responsibilities specifically include: